-Anyway, this is a rapid fire post which gives you a little insight into the fiasco world as it’s not all oranges and coconuts here.
-The last entry detailed the infernal furnace of walking in Werribee Gorge, but there’s something way more disturbing happening than strolling on the surface of the sun.
+Anyway, this is a rapid fire post which gives you a little insight into the fiasco world, as it’s not all oranges and coconuts here.
+The last entry detailed the infernal furnace of walking in Werribee Gorge, but there’s something else happening, which is way more disturbing than strolling on the surface of the sun.

 Remember that my father died in October?
 I’ve written up a lovely obituary to him, but I’ll only publish it when I feel ready and there’s a chance it will be altered following the events of the past month.

 We lived together for years and sometimes one doesn’t see the apples from the turnips and I really didn’t notice what dad owned until now.
 It’s just dawned on me, as I’m facing the dreaded task of ‘cleaning up the place’.
 A concerted attempt has been made over the past month and it’s a bit traumatic to work out what to keep and what to throw out.
 I can’t keep everything for the reason which has now become apparent.

 IT APPEARS HE NEVER THREW ANYTHING OUT IN HIS ENTIRE LIFE.

 How about that last line?
 Do the capital letters bring across a vision of some bloke yelling insanely, whilst waving his arms above his head before collapsing to the ground?
 Well, I hope so, as this is my problem.

 There’s so much crap it hurts my brain.
 How much?
 Well, over all of the years I was with him, he must have being pulling the sheep over my eyes, as he’d stockpiled eleven (YES, 11) televisions.
 Mind you, I’m not talking little LCD or plasma numbers.
 I’m talking the big-arsed editions with a couple weighing in at over 80 kg each.